Dilsv/fork-yeah/README.md

 ### Change Password

-Change Password is a feature of the Tick It site giving users the ability to change their password if they so desire.
+Change Password is a feature of the Fork Yeah site giving users the ability to change their password if they so desire.

 <details>
 <summary>Change Password image</summary>